Introduction: Andaman & Nicobar - The Island Paradise

 Top Spots on Long Island:

 Getting There: Ferries to Long Island operate from Rangat (Middle Andaman) or directly from Port Blair, though schedules are limited.
 Government ferries run 2-3 times weekly, so plan your visit accordingly.
-Private speedboats can be arranged but are more expensive.
-Long Island has limited accommodation-basic guesthouses and homestays-so book ahead.

 6. North & Middle Andaman-The Offbeat Escape